6 month sleep regression: myth or real?

 6 tips to handle 6 month old sleep issues and regressions

-Taking too many naps or too few naps in a day can cause or exacerbate sleep issues.
-3 naps are the sweet spot for babies this age.
+Taking too many naps (or too few) in a day can cause or exacerbate sleep issues.
+It can be a tricky balance!
+Often 3 naps are the sweet spot for babies this age.
 Typically we see that the first two naps are at least an hour long, while the third nap is a shorter 30 - 45 minute power nap.

 Tip #2: Aim for wake windows that are 2 - 3 hours long

 Rule out schedule-related sleep issues by ensuring that your baby’s wake windows are age-appropriate.
-Most babies this age can comfortably stay awake for about 2 hours before their first nap, and 2.5 - 3 hours before bedtime.
-Looking ahead, are generally 2.25 - 3.5 hours long.
+Most babies this age can comfortably stay awake for about 2 hours before their first nap, and about 2.5 - 3 hours before bedtime.
+When wake windows are too short, this can reinforce short naps and lead to shortened night sleep.
+On the other hand, wake windows that are too long can also lead to undesired outcomes.
 Overtired babies tend to have a harder time falling asleep, wake more at night, and often wake too early in the morning.

 Tip #3: Focus on independent sleeping skills